opensafely/documentation/docs/codelist-intro.md

     We are developing several new features on OpenSAFELY Codelists to help audit and quality-assess codelists.
 In the mean time, here is what was suggest as best practice for recording your decision-making

-- Make an issue in [codelist repo](https://github.com/opensafely/codelist-development) for the Codelist to be discussed
+- Make an issue in the [codelist repo](https://github.com/opensafely/codelist-development) for the Codelist to be discussed
 - Discuss all decisions along the way in the issue, for example, why you decided to exclude "historical asthma" from an asthma codelist
 - Who signed off the codelist should be easy to find and transparent.
 It should be in the GitHub issue (preferably